Contact Waterloo Institute for Nanotechnology

 +1 519 888 4567, ext.38654

-WIN has 80 faculty members.
+WIN has over 80 faculty members.
 All have advanced research laboratories filled with smart students looking for research projects.

 Browse over to our people profiles and find out what our faculty members and their graduate students are discovering in fundamental nanomaterials research; fabricating in nanoelectronics; integrating into nanobiosystems or building nanotools to see and build nanostructures one atom at a time.